 Het Zwin close to the Dutch border

 Dear bird experts and photographers, there is one specific place where we’d like to send you - the Het Zwin Nature Park, named the “International Airport for Migratory Birds”.
 It is located in the northern part of Belgium, close to the Dutch border.
-At any time of the year you can visit the park and observe the cormorant, curlew, oystercatcher, redshank, greylag goose, even the white stork!
+At any time of the year, you can visit the park and observe the cormorant, curlew, oystercatcher, redshank, greylag goose, even the white stork!
 The list of birds you can encounter in Het Zwin doesn’t end here.
 Among the rest of the most interesting species are the beautiful spoonbills, the gentle black-tailed godwit, the black-headed gull, and the little egret.
-This bird airport is a paradise for bird enthusiasts, but in fact any nature lover will appreciate the place.
-The land transitions between sea and mud flats, salt marshes, beaches, polders, forests and rolling dunes.
+This bird airport is a paradise for bird enthusiasts, but in fact, any nature lover will appreciate the place.
+The land transitions between sea and mudflats, salt marshes, beaches, polders, forests, and rolling dunes.
 These diverse landscapes harbour a wide variety of animals and plants.
-Except for birds, you can meet tree frogs, marsh rabbits, sheep, cattle and koniks.
-You can explore the Belgium bird paradise by foot or cycling.
+Except for birds, you can meet tree frogs, marsh rabbits, sheep, cattle, and koniks.
+You can explore the Belgium bird paradise on foot or cycling.